DevimaSolutions/boilerplate/README.md

 - Pricing (Ansible is open-source and free, Terraform Cloud has up tp 5000 resource/hours/month and up to 5 users)
 - Using this deployment approach we'll probably abandon the use of Vercel

+- Note that NVM is required to be installed
 - Finish this `readme`

 - Add generator script to allow initiate project from boilerplate with selected features included